- Low-code development allows for fast and cost-effective app creation: the pre-built functionality doesn’t require large teams of developers.

 Despite the numerous benefits of the products you can build with a low-code app, the approach isn’t right for every situation.
 Avoid low-code development if you don’t want problems with:

 - High security demands.
 As most of the code is auto-generated, many developers rely on frameworks to cope with security requirements.
 However, such apps should later undergo an additional stringent security check.
-Because ensuring compliance might require adjusting the automatic code quite heavily, it’s best to write such apps the traditional way, with a focus on security.
+Compliance might require adjusting the automatic code quite heavily, so it’s best to write such apps the traditional way, focusing on security.

 - High performance.
 When execution time is key, it’s best not to rely on auto-generated code, as it will not be optimized for performance.
 So if you need your app to deal with heavy loads rapidly, think of performance from the start and build the app accordingly.

 - Lower TCO (total cost of ownership).
-Auto-generated code will consume more resources due to not being optimized.
-This is barely noticeable at first, but when your apps work at scale (especially in the cloud, with its PAYG model), the difference in TCO will be colossal.
+Auto-generated code will consume more resources due to underoptimization.
+This is barely noticeable at first, but when your apps work at scale (especially in the cloud, with its PAYG model), the difference in TCO becomes massive.

 - Accessibility.
 While a low-code application will not necessarily neglect the accessibility requirements, you might need to optimize it to work with voice input, screen readers, and other accessibility tools.
 The best way is to prototype your app using a low-code platform and then additionally optimize it for accessibility.

 These are examples of low-code use cases that might need additional consideration — or have to be totally avoided.
-Still, there’s a huge range of low-code use cases that allow saving on development time and costs while providing reliable code quality.
+Still, a broad range of low-code use cases saves development time and costs while providing reliable code quality.

 As you can see, low-code use cases cover a wide range of business applications for multiple industries.
 While there are some cases when low-code apps are not ideal, they do solve a variety of problems, the main ones being operational efficiency, cost reduction, and time-to-market.
 The question is, how do you ensure this all works for your business?
 Find a reliable technology partner, obviously!

-The great quality of our work is proven by multiple customer reviews on Clutch, as well as the fact that five of our customers have been trusting us for more than ten years.
+The great quality of our work is proven by multiple customer reviews on Clutch.
+Five of our customers have been staying with us for over ten years.

-Contact us for more details!
+Contact us for more IT outsourcing details!
 We’re always glad to help turn your project into a successful product or service!